 Mostly the national savings schemes can be categorised based on the beneficiary categories they are directed to.
 Each of such schemes comes with pre-fixed eligibility criteria and offers an array of features and benefits.
 Hence, before applying for any of the NSS schemes, individuals must find out more about their preferable scheme in detail.

 Depending on the targeted beneficiaries, the schemes are divided into categories, namely – regular NSS schemes, savings plans for senior citizens and schemes for the girl child.
 Take a look.

 This small savings plan is quite similar to the savings account held with banks.
 Through this savings scheme, individuals can generate a fixed monthly income, which accrues on their lump-sum investment over a tenure of 5 years.

 Only resident Indians can invest in the scheme at their nearest post office with a minimum investment of Rs.
-1,500.
+1000.
 The maximum limit of investment under the scheme is Rs.
-4.5 Lakh.
+9 Lakhs for a single account.
 Investors are further allowed to open a Post Office Monthly Income account jointly with 2 or 3 applicants, whereby the maximum limit on investment is Rs.
-9 Lakh.
+15 Lakhs.
 The rate of returns is pre-determined by the government and is calculated annually.

 Under this national savings scheme, investors are required to deposit a predetermined amount of money each month for a term of 5 years, which can further be extended to 10 years.
 Moreover, there is no upper limit on this savings scheme which makes it an available option to park funds for significant return generation.